Packaging Applications When Building With Team Build (XAML-based Builds)

 - Create-Release to create a release in Octopus.

 - Deploy-Release to deploy the previously created release.

-Version 2.6 of Octopus Deploy introduced Lifecycles and Automatic Release Creation.
+Octopus 2.6 introduced Lifecycles and Automatic Release Creation.
 You can use these two features to automatically deploy to one or more environments when a new package is pushed to the built-in NuGet repository.

 First, turn on Automatic Release Creation to create a new release when your package is pushed.
 Then, using the project Lifecycle configure one or more environments in your first phase to deploy automatically when a new release is available.

 By adding these features to the steps above, you can set up complete end-to-end continuous integration:

 - OctoPack will create new NuGet packages for your projects.

 - OctoPack will push those packages to the built-in NuGet repository.